There are now 2 possible online modes for units:

 Availability Location Mode Semester 2 QEII Medical Centre Face to face

-- Indicative assessments in this unit are as follows: (1) assignments based on e-learning classes and (2) a two-hour written examination.
+Indicative assessments in this unit are as follows: (1) continuous assessment and (2) end of semester examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 and IMED1002 The Facts of Life (ID 5966)

 - PATH2299 Special Unit: Fundamentals of Pathology and Laboratory Medicine